LilConsul/CSKG-Database-Implementation/README.md

    - Deployment instructions

 ## 🧪 Testing
-> [!NOTE]
+> [!note]
-> All testing was performed on a mid-range PC with the following specifications:
+> All testing was performed on the PC with the following specifications:
 > - CPU: Intel Core i5-14400F
 > - GPU: NVIDIA RTX 3060 12GB
 > - Storage: Samsung M.2 NVME 980